 Dispatching police patrol to the scene

-Information is provided to police officers about the alleged offender, namely: possession of a weapon, pre-punishment, possible applicable restraining order.
+Information about the alleged offender is provided for the police officers, namely: possession of a weapon, pre-punishment, possible applicable restraining order.

 Coming to the scene and the beginning of the intervention

-They have to establish a safe environment for the police operation.
-Immediately after entering the apartment, it is important to act decisively (to instil confidence in the victim, give the clear message to perpetrator that violence is unacceptable).
+The police patrol has to establish a safe environment for their operation.
+Immediately after entering an apartment, it is important to act decisively (to instil confidence in the victim, send the clear message to the perpetrator that violence is unacceptable).
 Police officers must physically separate the perpetrator and the victim.
-To prevent the destruction of evidence, interviews have to be done separately.
+To prevent the destruction of evidence, interviews must be conducted separately.
 Police officers should listen to children if they want to talk to them.
 Police officers should detect potential injuries of victims and observe their behaviour.
-Also, to inspect the crime scene and to secure and seize potential evidence.
+Also, they should inspect the crime scene and secure and seize potential evidence.

 The following are indicators associated with victims of domestic violence.
 Please note that none or all of these might be present and be indicators of other issues.
-This is where using these indicators as a guide can complement the practice of asking directly.
+Using these indicators as a guide can complement the practice of asking directly.

-- The strongest indicator of future violence is the current and past behaviour of the suspect
+- Current and past behaviour of the suspect (strongest indicator)

 - Previous calls to emergency centre (to the same address)

 - especially head, neck and facial injuries